 Tustin is geographically placed in the middle of Orange County, meaning that it is relatively close to the diverse activities and attractions available throughout the county such as Disneyland, Angel Stadium, and of course, the beaches.
 A popular spot within the city to spend time at is The District.
 This establishment consists of a multiplex theater and several restaurants and stores to choose from.
 Thirteen sports fields are also located at The District.
 If you are looking for activities your children will enjoy, we suggest checking out Storymakery, BubblePOP, and Adventure Playground.

-Like its neighbor Irvine, Master-planned Tustin is growing with new developments still being built.
+Like its neighbor Irvine, Master-planned Tustin is growing with new developments still in progress.
 Tustin Legacy continues to add new homes surrounding The District.
 Much of this land is also on the site of Tustin’s portion of the former Marine Corps Air Station El Toro.

 Orange County is filled with so many family friendly areas it’s hard to list them all.
 These are some of the cities that offer many activities and reasons as to why the OC is family friendly and reliably safe.
 No matter where you and the family are thinking of calling home, Orange County is the place to be.

 |Orange County Guide||Fairs & Festivals in Orange County|

 |Family Attractions in Orange County||Kids Eat Free In Orange County|

 |Children’s Museums in Orange County||Shopping Centers in Orange County|